dtrimina/pytorch_segmentation_tutorial/README.md

 - [x] [ADE20k](https://github.com/dtrimina/pytorch_segmentation_tutorial/tree/master/database/ADEChallengeData2016): ADE20K dataset is a challenge scence parsing dataset providing **150** class dense labels, which consists of **20K/2K/3K** images for training/validation/test.

 #### models

-The follow result are using default training config on one TAITAN V GPU.
-Dataset is Cityscapes.
-Input size is 512*1024.
-Background is included, so it has 19+1=20 classes.
-The following metrics are use state_dict() with the best miou on validation set during training.
-No multi-scale prediction.

 model | paper | code | params size(fp32) |
 :-: | :-: | :-: | :-: